Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-7R_kqWfRwhA.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: Can there be a first-person view for driving cars?
 https://www.youtube.com/watch?v=7R_kqWfRwhA
-This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Please fix first-person vehicles?](./yt-Vfo9KYbuM6Q.md) [https://www.youtube.com/watch?v=Vfo9KYbuM6Q](https://www.youtube.com/watch?v=Vfo9KYbuM6Q)
+This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Will there be first-person POV in Vehicles?](./yt-Q40_kNmSB20.md) [https://www.youtube.com/watch?v=Q40_kNmSB20](https://www.youtube.com/watch?v=Q40_kNmSB20)

 ### Topics